cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

   - If your console freezes for more than 10 seconds, hold down the Power button for 4 seconds and reboot
   - Once rebooted, [reset the browser's save data](https://en-americas-support.nintendo.com/app/answers/detail/a_id/1507/~/how-to-delete-the-internet-browser-history) and try again

-## Using dumpling
+## Using the dumpling app

+1. Before launching the dumpling app, be sure to:
-1. Insert any USB devices or game discs you'd like to use beforehand
+  - Insert a correctly formatted USB device if you plan to use one
+  - Insert your targeted game's Disc
+  - Your game's Updates & DLCs must be installed and ready.
-1. Run the dumpling app from the Homebrew Launcher
+1. Run the Dumpling app from the Homebrew Launcher
 1. Select `Dump digital games` or `Dump a game disc` depending on your scenario
-1. Select all the games you'd like to dump using the **(A)** button and then press **(START)**
+  - For Digital, select your games then press **(START)**
-    - Skip this step when dumping a game disc
+  - For Disc, continue below
-1. Change the dump destination and account accordingly
+1. Verify that the dump's destination is correct (SD or USB)
+1. Ensure your desired Wii U Account is set
 1. Select `Start` to begin dumping
-  - This can take a very long time
+  - This can take a very long time, we encourage you to dump one game at first.
-1. Once finished, dump your next game at Step 1 or turn off your Wii U and put your SD/USB that you dumped to into your computer
+1. Once finished, dump your next game at Step 1 or turn off your Wii U and put your SD or USB that you dumped to into your computer

 ## Installing to Cemu